 Chicago’s St. Patrick’s Day parade dates back to 1858, Hundreds of thousands of spectators lined up to see the floats, dancers, and marching bands close to Lake Michigan.
-For a complete history of the parade, click here.

 The Parade will travel through downtown Chicago .The parade starts at Balbo and Columbus.
 The parade units will proceed north on Columbus Drive and the viewing stand will be located in front of Buckingham Fountain.:

 If you want an interactive Google map, so you can get directions to some point along the parade route, click here!

 A few hours before the St. Patrick’s Day Parade, 100 pounds

 of dye is dumped into the Chicago River to turn the water Kelly

 green.
 Dyeing the Chicago River - (Time and Location subject to

 Scheduled for 9:00 am, The St. Patrick's Day Parade should be held on Saturday, March 12, 2022.
 See their website for current info. the dyeing can be best viewed from the East side of Michigan Avenue, the West side of Columbus Drive, or upper and lower Wacker Drive between Michigan Avenue and Columbus Drive.

 If it is a cold day, bring a warm hat, warm gloves, and warm shoes.
 For a sunny day, you’ll want to bring sunglasses, suntan lotion, and a hat.
 The parade goes on rain, shine or snow.